 What is “Financialization”?

-The financialization of purpose-built rental housing refers to the treatment of rental housing as a commodity to generate wealth at the expense of human rights among tenants and tenancy-seeking individuals.
+The financialization of purpose-built rental housing refers to the treatment of rental housing as a commodity, financial asset, and tool for investor profit at the expense of human rights among tenants and tenancy-seeking individuals.

 From unreasonable rent hikes to evictions and renovictions, poor maintenance, displacement of communities, and discrimination, financialization has hugely damaging impacts on the right to housing in Canada, particularly for already-disadvantaged groups such as seniors, low-income tenants, people with disabilities, members of Black communities, immigrants, and many others.
 Financialization is also associated with high risks of illness and death for seniors and people with disabilities in long-term care facilities, as found in research commissioned by the Office of the Federal Housing Advocate.